06. September 2021 | Position

 THE VCI IS CALLING FOR THE FOLLOWING

-- Further drive forward digital developments in Germany
+- Further drive forward digital developments

 - Create structures where digitalisation potentials can fully unfold